 - PeoplePerHour Proposal Template – Tips to Win More Clients

 I asked Ian Ippolito (CEO and founder of vWorker.com) why not have an article where we can clarify common issues that come up with the workers and I am really thankful to him and his team for this wonderful article about how to become vWorker Arbitration Champion.

 Over to Ian and his team Ajay Bathija, Jim Coutu, Rafeek Kulkarni, and Tim Yates

 On a recent blog posting on this site, a few workers claimed they had lost vWorker arbitrations because the site always rules against workers.
-In truth, many workers win arbitrations every day (such as those on this list).
+In truth, many workers win arbitrations every day.
 And some workers are even more successful.
-Like undefeated sports champs, these workers win each and every arbitration they initiate (click here for the list).
+Like undefeated sports champs, these workers win each and every arbitration they initiate.

 So what’s the difference between the constant winners and the constant losers?
 And how do you make sure you’re one of the “champs” in arbitration and not one of the “chumps”?
 Fortunately, it’s very easy, with the following tips.

 Part 1 of this article talks about how the best ways to do work before the arbitration even begins.
 Part 2 discusses how to conduct yourself once arbitration begins.

 80% of arbitrations are decided based on something that happened before the arbitration itself ever started.
 So the most important thing you can do to win an arbitration is to work professionally and competently with the employer.
 This might seem obvious, yet we see the same mistakes being made over and over again.
 Here’s how to avoid making them.